About Jeff

 I left the sliced zucchini (and whatever else was on there–I don’t remember the other vegetables) on the smoker until it was tender and then brought everything to the table ready to impress my family.

-My wife tried to be polite as she took the first bite, but those smoked vegetables were awful and we ended up dumping the whole meal into the trash can.
+My family tried to be polite as they took those first bites, but the smoked vegetables were awful and we ended up dumping the whole meal into the trash can.
 It was bad and my pride took a bit of a beating.

 Lesson learned: Smoking was obviously vastly different than grilling.